10 Shirt Types Every Man Should Own

-For any self-discerning gent, it is important to have a strong, versatile selection of shirts in your closet.
-But, there is an overwhelming amount of design and fabric styles to choose from.
+For stylish men, it is important to have a strong, versatile selection of different shirt types in your closet.
+But, there is an overwhelming amount of designs, fits and fabric styles to choose from.
 Where do you begin?

-The starting point is building from a strong foundation of everyday neutral hues.
-Combine this with easy-care fabrics for shirts that will take you from office to restaurant.
-Men can then layer bolder patterns and designs for the summer months or weekend events.
-The result will be a considered mix of shirts that will cover all eventualities.
+The starting point is building from a strong foundation.
+Everyday neutral hues and a comfortable shirt fit that can see you through daily life.
+Combine this with easy-care fabrics and we have a shirt collection to build from.
+Men can then layer bolder shirt patterns or varying fabrics dependent on the event or even the change in season.
+The result will be a considered mix of options that will cover all eventualities.

-To help you out, we have brought you our list of the 10 key styles of shirt every man should have in their wardrobe.
+To help you out, we have brought you our list of the 10 key shirt types every discerning man should have in their wardrobe.

 1. The Office Shirt